 As soon as you understand what sort of advertising and marketing you plan to do, take into consideration the simplest locations to promote and what time of day, month, or year will work the best to reach your target market.
 You'll want to make certain that you're utilizing advertising and marketing that is suitable to the kind of individuals you think will want your product or services.

 If you need help with starting your own business, you can post your legal need on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.